Iran's supreme leader presides over funeral for president and others killed in helicopter crash

 He also recounted meeting Raisi in Tehran during Ramadan, the holy Muslim fasting month, and heard the president say the Palestinian issue remains the key one of the Muslim world.

 The Muslim world “must fulfil their obligations to the Palestinians to liberate their land," Haniyeh said, recounting Raisi's words.
 He also described Raisi calling the Oct.
-7 attack that sparked the war, which saw 1,200 people killed and 250 others taken hostage, as an “earthquake in the heart of the Zionist entity.”
+7 attack that sparked the war, which saw 1,200 people killed and 250 others taken hostage, an “earthquake in the heart of the Zionist entity.”
+The war since has seen 35,000 Palestinians killed in the Gaza Strip and hundreds of others in the West Bank in Israeli operations.

 Also expected to attend services in Tehran were Pakistan's Prime Minister Shehbaz Sharif and a delegation from the Taliban of Afghanistan, including their Foreign Minister Amir Khan Mutaqqi.